mayurisamanta/Masai-Travels-RESTful-API/README.md

 # Features

-- Admin can login his username and password
+- User and Admin authentication and validation using session uuid
 - Admin can provide details like Bus Name, Bus Route, Bus Type –AC/non-AC, seats, departure time and arrival time
 - Admin can provide details of route
 - Admin can provide the confirmation of the seat to the User
 - User can register by giving all the details
-- User can login his username and password
 - User can book ticket by selecting Source and destination
 - User can give feedback for bus experience
 - User can cancel reservation

 # Technology used

 - Java
 - MySQL